ricvolpi/generalize-unseen-domains/README.md

 To train the model, run

 ```
-sh run_exp.sh GPU_IDX
+python main.py --mode=train_MODE --gpu=GPU_IDX -- exp_dir=./
 ```

-where GPU_IDX is the index of the GPU to be used.
+where MODE can be one of {ERM, RDA, RSDA, ESDA} GPU_IDX is the index of the GPU to be used.